jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 - When any user runs this program, it executes with the permissions of the file’s owner (user2).
 So user1 temporarily becomes user2 for the duration of program.
 - Idea is to spawn a shell within program t allow secret.txt file to read.

-Note the suid bit on bufferoverflow with user2 ownership.
+Note the suid bit on buffer-overflow with user2 ownership.

 ```
 overflow-3]$ ls -la
 ...